 Every purchase made online is encrypted with a high level of security you’ve come to expect.
 Your private information is never shared nor sold, so you can buy with confidence.
 You can also visit our store if you are in the St. Louis area.

+So… the question begs should I let my dog share the bed with me?
 There’s no right or wrong answer to this question, in the end, it comes down to your personal preferences and comfort level.
 There are pros and cons to both sides of the argument, and I’m going to lay them all out on the table to make it easier for you to decide whether or not your furry friend gets to share the mattress.

 It’s important to know your preferences and to have an understanding of the personality of your dog before making a decision about whether or not to allow it to sleep in the bed.
 It can be difficult and confusing for the animal if you change your mind later; it’s easier to set consistent rules than to break an animal’s habits.

-Just like when you sleep with a spouse or partner disturbance from movement of your pet can affect your quality of sleep.
+Just like when you sleep with a spouse or partner disturbance from the movement of your pet can affect your quality of sleep.
 It’s true that many larger breeds will spread out and take over the bed.
 It can be incredibly annoying to be awoken by a dog pushing you to the very edge or all the way off the bed.
 Some dogs prefer to sleep towards the foot of the bed and don’t have this issue, but for others, it’s a problem.

 Most dogs shed, and a lot of this shedding happens at night.
 We opted for a Cockapoo that doesn’t shed and unless you are the owner of a breed that doesn’t shed any fur, you will never be able to escape the constant onslaught of dog hair.
 It will stick to your blankets and cling to your clothes and could affect your health or allergies.

 Sufferers of allergies may experience increased symptoms as a result of sleeping with their furry companion.
 Symptoms may include a congested or runny nose, headaches, itchy eyes, and asthma.
-This gets worse the more time an animal spends outside, as allergens can cling to their fur and rub off in the bed.
+This gets worse the more time an animal spends outside, as allergens can cling to their fur and rub off on the bed.

 It’s no secret that dogs aren’t the cleanliest of animals, and allowing them into bed may result in mud, dirt, and other unwanted contaminants getting on pillows and bedding.
 As if that isn’t enough, the dog fur and potential allergy symptoms will mean that your bed will have to be cleaned much more often than usual.